Crank mechanism kinematics - classic analysis

 This is the expression we set out to find for the horizontal displacement x of slider c as a function of θ.

-* In a vertical crank arrangement the corresponding terms are top dead centre (tdc) and bottom dead centre (bdc).
-These terms are also used for piston operated internal combustion engines for all orientations of cylinders.
+* In a vertical crank arrangement the corresponding terms are top dead centre (t.d.c) and bottom dead centre (b.d.c).
+These terms are also used for all crank and piston operated internal combustion engines regardless of orientation.

-The plot below shows displacement x against crank angle for one complete revolution of the crank arm computed from the expression above with n = 3 and R = 1m, L = 3m..
+The plot below shows displacement x against crank angle for one complete revolution of the crank arm computed from the expression above with n = 3 (R = 1m, L = 3m).
 A second plot for x = (1 - Cosθ) compares the derived expression with a sinusoidal form.
 Correspondence to a sinusoidal form increases as the ratio n increases.

 Note the inherent characteristic of a crank mechanism that between θ = 0° and θ = 90° on the forward stroke and between θ = 270° and θ = 360° on the return stroke the slider travels significantly more than 50% of the stroke length.